Juerd/ESP-WiFiSettings/README.md

 }
 ```

-### Example with ArduinoOTA via WiFiSettings with the same password
+### ArduinoOTA via WiFiSettings with the same password

 ```
 #include <ArduinoOTA.h>